tytydraco/yessleep/out/The_Obsidian_Staircase.md

+The monster scuttled so like an insect it sent shivers rippling down my spine.
+My blood burned with fear.
+I tried desperately to get up.
+But I could barely move.

 The pain was excruciating.
 I yelled as I pulled myself to a sitting position.
 But it was too late.
-As I turned to see where the thing was I bellowed.
-It was hovering right over my bed.
+As I turned to see where the thing was, I bellowed.
+It was hovering right over me.
 It’s horrifying masked face staring down at me.
 Its eyes were wrinkled and hidden behind disfigured flesh.
+I saw its second head too.
+The one on its long neck.
+That second head was like the head of a reptile.
+But with the composite eyes of a gigantic fly.
+A horrible, slimy proboscis hung flaccid between its eyes.

-It pressed a large claw against my cheek.
+It pressed a large slimy, claw against my cheek.
 Then it stood back and used another claw to grab my left ankle.
 I felt all the bones therein snap.
 The pain I felt cannot be fully described.
 It was like someone had spilled liquid fire on my leg.
 I screamed brutally; with full force.